Al Lohman

 Al Lohman (January 15, 1933, Sergeant Bluff, Iowa – October 14, 2002, Rancho Mirage, California) was a personality and comedian with a long career in American radio from the 1950s through the 1980s and into the 1990s.
-Among his early career stops was a stint as morning man at New York City top-40 station WABC (AM) when it first adopted a pop music format in 1960.
+Among his early career stops was a stint as morning man at New York top-40 station WABC (AM) when it first adopted a pop music format in 1960.
 But he's best remembered as a Los Angeles, California radio personality who, along with Roger Barkley, had the top-rated morning drive The Lohman and Barkley Show on KFI Los Angeles through most of the 1970s and early 1980s.

 Their fame extended beyond the Los Angeles area, as the duo were frequent guests on The Ed Sullivan Show and were hosts of two short-lived game shows.
 The first was a 1969 NBC daytime series, Lohman & Barkley's Name Droppers, while the second was a syndicated 1979 entry, Bedtime Stories.